aliyevorkhan/aliyevorkhan/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working AI stuffs.
+- 👨🏽‍💻 I’m currently working on Deep Learning projects.
 Here is [My Repositories](https://github.com/aliyevorkhan?tab=repositories);
-- 🌱 I’m currently learning ASP.NET MVC;
+- 🌱 I’m currently learning High Level Deep Learning APIs.
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Interesting-Fact: I'm really fast to learn something new and I'm open for new technologies too.
 - 📫 How to reach me: orxanaliyev19@gmail.com;
+- Also check my <a href="https://aliyevorkhan.github.io/">portfolio</a> out

 **Follow Me**